As the content (any words, images, video, audio) takes shape and nears completion, it can begin to be inserted into the website.

 Here’s an example (hover over the link).

-It’s advised for ambiguous link names like “previous”, “next”, “click here”.
+It’s useful for ambiguous link names like “previous”, “next”, or “click here”.

 New Website Guide